-Anyone can request an exceptional circumstances review.
-The practice must be in a Modified Monash Model MM 1 (outer-metro) location.
+The practice must be in a Modified Monash Model MM 1 outer-metropolitan location.

-MM 1 inner-metro locations – such as major Australian cities – are not eligible for DPA status review.
+MM 1 inner-metropolitan locations are not eligible for DPA status review.
 MM 2 to 7 areas are automatically DPA.

 Check your area’s geographical classification on the Health Workforce Locator map.

-If you would like to submit a request for an exceptional circumstances review, contact the Rural Workforce Agency (RWA) in your state or territory.
+If you would like to request a review, contact the RWA in your state or territory.

 How we consider review requests